federicochieregato/DarkFox/README.md

 # DarkFox

-Remote access trojan created by using WinRar with firefox installer and a python Reverse Shell embedded.
+Remote access trojan created using WinRar with firefox installer and a python Reverse Shell embedded.